 About this course

-Explore the secrets of what makes us human, what it means to be alive, and why we behave in the ways we do.
-On this course you'll explore the human being; the workings of the brain; the processes and mechanisms of human thinking, feeling and behaviour; and how psychologists, psychological research and therapy can make a tangible and positive difference to people's lives and society.
+This psychology degree will allow you to explore the secrets of what makes us human, what it means to be alive, and why we behave in the ways we do.
+You'll unlock the workings of the human brain, the processes and mechanisms of human thinking, feeling, and behaviour, and how psychologists, psychological research, and therapy can make a huge difference to society.

 -